 The star of the game was Doyle Alexander.
-Doyle pitched a complete game, giving up just five hits and one run.
+Doyle pitched a complete game, giving up just 5 hits and the 1 run.
 He didn’t get a strikeout all game.
-I wonder how many games there were this season where a team didn’t strike out at all?
-A quick Baseball Reference search shows there hasn’t been a game where a team hasn’t struck out since September 7th, 2017, when the Twins couldn’t get a strikeout against the Royals.
+I wonder how many games there were this season where a team didn’t strikeout at all?
+A quick Baseball Reference search shows there hasn’t been a game where a team hasn’t struck out since September 7th 2017, when the Twins couldn’t get a strikeout against the Royals.

-On the offensive side, we managed 12 hits and 5 runs off the Yankees’ pitching.
+On the offensive side, we managed 12 hits and 5 runs off Yankees’ pitching.

-- One in the second: Ernie Whitt (his 19th of the season) homered off Yankees’ starter Joe Crowley.
+- 1 in the second: Ernie Whitt (his 19th of the season) homered off Yankees’ starter Joe Crowley.

-- Three in the third: Lloyd Moesby (18th) and Willie Upshaw (15th) went back-to-back to end Crowley’s night.
-Bob Shirley came in for the Yankees and gave up an Al Oliver double and a Garth Iorg (pinch-hitting for Rance Mulliniks) singled.
-Out went Shirley, in came Rich Bordi, who gave up a sac fly to George Bell.
+- 3 in the third: Lloyd Moesby (18th) and Willie Upshaw (15th) went back-to-back to end Crowley’s night.
+Bob Shirley came in for the Yankees and gave up an Al Oliver double and a Garth Iorg (pinch hitting for Rance Mulliniks) single.
+Out went Shirley, in came Rich Bordi who gave up a sac fly to George Bell.

-- One in the fourth: Tony Fernandez doubled and scored on a Damaso Garcia single.
+- 1 in the fourth: Tony Fernandez doubled and scored on a Damaso Garcia single.

-Upshaw, Fernandez, and Iorg had two hits each.
-Moesby had the home run, two walks, and a stolen base.
-Bell was the only Jay to play the full game and not get a hit, but he had the sac fly (bringing him to 95 RBI on the season).
+Upshaw, Fernandez and Iorg had 2 hits each.
+Moesby had the home run, 2 walks and a stolen base.
+Bell was the only Jay to play the full game and not get a hit but he had the sac fly (bringing him to 95 RBI on the season).

-I’m sure you have seen the clip of Bell catching the last out, a fly ball to left, and then falling to his knees.
+I’m sure you have seen the clip of George Bell catching the last out, a fly ball to left, and then falling to his knees.
 I remember him making that catch.
-It was pretty amazing.
-The season before, we were 17 games out of first.
+It was pretty amazing, the season before we were 17 games out of first.

 It was just the Jays 9th season.
 We spent the first 5 of those in last place.
-We worked our way to second last in 1982.
-We went on a run of 11 straight seasons with a better than .500 record.
+We worked our way to second last in 1982 and then we went on a run of 11 straight seasons with a better than .500 record.
 Those were the good old days.

 Here’s the moment: